 4. DIY Thanksgiving Leaf Candle

 Here’s another project that can start in the recycling bin.
-Look in the bin for a wide-mouthed glass jar, like a pickle, sauce or jam jar.
+Look in the bin for a wide-mouthed glass jar, like a pickle, sauce, or jam jar.
 I used a candle in a glass jar I had received years ago as a gift and had never used.
 Make sure you remove the label and clean your jar.
-Next, either scavenge for fall leaves in the yard or cut out leaf shapes from newspaper of unused books.
+Next, either scavenge for fall leaves in the yard or cut out leaf shapes from newspaper or an unused book.
 Then Mod Podge the leaves onto your jar.
 If you’re using real leaves, the Mod Podge will act as a sealant so your leaves will look beautiful year after year.

 When you’ve finished gluing your leaves onto your jar, let it dry completely.
 Then pop a candle (either real or electric) inside your jar, and you have a beautiful addition to your Thanksgiving table.

 Want another candle idea?
 Check out these adorable Fall Colors Jar Candles.